 The goal wasn’t really that important

 While coaching my client, we discovered the goal he was focusing on wasn’t really the critical goal for him.
-One of his goals was to work with his ideal client.
-I suggested he imagine himself at the completion of a job.
-He was shaking hands with the client who was smiling.
-This represents a happy client and in return, being paid handsomely.
-However, he was struggling to see this.
+One of his goals was to work with his ideal client, so I suggested he imagine himself at the completion of a job.
+He tried to picture himself shaking hands with his smiling client.
+To him, this equalled a happy client and in return, being paid handsomely.
+However, he was struggling to make this picture clear and connect with a positive feeling.

-Upon drilling down, he said that he always shakes his client’s hands at the end of the job anyway.
-With some unpacking, we drilled down to his real driving goal which involved his family and his relationship with them.
+Upon drilling down, he said that he always shakes his client’s hands at the end of every job.
+With some unpacking, we drilled down to a more compelling and driving goal which involved his family and his relationship with them.
 As his family is his most important value, even though he loved his work, it was really a stepping stone for something more important.
 The quality time he could spend with his family and the potential holidays.
 This was a key reason visualisation wasn’t working for him.

 You can use visualisation for sporting and business success

 Research has proven that imagery activates neural and behavioural responses similar to the genuine experience.
 Imagined activity activates the very same neural pathways that real activity does.
 The circuitry is primed and this causes small, subliminal motor movements in the specific muscles used in that activity.
-Furthermore, biofeedback technology has shown that visualisation can alter blood pressure, heart rate, body temperature and a range of other body functions.
+Moreover, biofeedback technology has shown that visualisation can alter blood pressure, heart rate, body temperature and a range of other body functions.
+Furthermore, many experiments have shown excellent results with the use of structured mental rehearsal.

 This means that as well as for improving sporting performances you can use visualisation or mental rehearsal for your business success.
 Specifically for rehearsing and training your thoughts.
-As your thoughts influence your feelings and behaviours, by focusing on them matching, you can imagine yourself being successful at important meetings or interviews.
-These are key ingredients of a mindset for success.
+As your thoughts influence your feelings and behaviours, when you imagine yourself being successful you are standing in the moment of achievement.
+Furthermore, when you ensure your thoughts are positive and towards what you want, you increase your chances of success.
+Both of these are key ingredients for creating a mindset for success.

-Then you can rehearse exactly how you will show up and perform.
-What you will be seeing, hearing, thinking, feeling and doing.
+Next, you can rehearse exactly how you will show up and perform.
+Furthermore, what you will be seeing, hearing, thinking, feeling and doing.
 You can literally sculpt your future.
 Coupled with this is a fundamental truth from neuroscience.
 You are what you give your attention to.
 If you are mindful about what and how you focus, results improve.

-However, just like anything, visualisation and mental rehearsal is a skill that needs to be practised regularly to ensure you create your ideal performance and achieve your goals.
+However, just like anything, visualisation and mental rehearsal is a skill that needs to be practised regularly for optimal results.

 - First, decide exactly what you want and why.
 Please make sure it excites you or at the very least causes you to feel expansive about the outcome.